chienm/PKMN-RNG-Guide/Gen6-Fishing-RNG.md

 # Personal Experiences

 * You are most likely not going to get your target on the first try.
 From my many tests, I was able to get my target first try twice, twice on the third or fourth attempt, and the rest on the second attempt.
+It took 2 attempts to get the shiny Gyarados at Sootopolis City for the pictures for this guide.
+During my test at Sootopolis City, however, it only took 1 attempt to get a shiny.
+So don't worry if you don't get a shiny on your first try.
 * This might just be me, but I had an easier time RNG fishing in Pokemon Y than in Alpha Saphire.
-* In my attempts, I have tested RNG fishing at every location listed in the Locations Dropdown in Tiny Finder in Pokemon Alpha Saphire.
+* In my attempts while testing for this guide, I have tested RNG fishing at every location listed in the Locations dropdown in Tiny Finder in Pokemon Alpha Saphire.
 Out of all of the locations, I was able to get a shiny Pokemon in every location except Lilycove City, Meteor Falls, Route 119, and Route 123.
 I don't know if I was just unlucky, but I attempted to shiny hunt at those four locations at least twice on separate occasions but was unable to get a shiny Pokemon.
-Lilycove City was impossible for me after 2 failed Staryu fishing hunts on top of the attempts for this guide.
+Lilycove City was impossible for me after 2 separate failed Staryu RNG fishing hunts on top of the attempts for this guide.
-* Don't forget to input the correct delay from Tiny Finder to 3DS RNG Tool. there has been multiple attempts where I failed because I forgot to type in the delay for the TinyMT index I was going for.
+* Don't forget to input the correct delay from Tiny Finder to 3DS RNG Tool.
+I had multiple attempts where I failed because I forgot to type in the delay for the TinyMT index I was going for.